 The San Diego-based spirit company (which produces bottles like Old Grove gin, Fugu vodka and Three Sheets rum) offers the most expansive lineup of canned cocktails on the market right now.
 From an extra-cucumbery Gin & Tonic (take note, Hendrick’s drinkers) to a zesty canned Moscow Mule to a spicy-tangy Bloody Mary, there’s something for everyone.
 Ranging from 6 to 10 percent ABV, the 12-ounce cans belong in your fridge all year round.
 Just think of how grateful you’ll be the next time a rough Sunday morning comes to call and all you have to do is crack a can to gulp down some Bloody Mary relief.

 Can Can ($3)

 The brainchild of artist/bartender Ryan Seng, this company creates small-batch canned cocktails in flavors like a raspberry-mint Vodka Soda and an extra cinnamony Root Beer Bourbon, made with Seng’s own homemade root beer.
 Each can comes with an original label designed by Seng, making even the empty cans collector items.
 Right now, Can Can’s canned cocktails are only available in California.
 Get on it, Left-Coasters.

 Pampelonne ($17 for a 4-pack)

 Pampelonne’s wine-based canned cocktails are as light and refreshing as their bright and beachy labels.
-Made with French wines, the cans come in flavors like a crisp French 75 and a richly tart Blood Orange Spritz.
-These cans are poolside drinking material and definitely give today’s current reigning wine-tail, Frosé, a run for its money.
+Made with French wines, the cans come in flavors like a crisp French 75 and a richly tart Blood Orange Spritz, but our current favorite it the Negroni Sbagliato, which is an easy-drinking take on the classic, sparkling Campari Cocktail.
+These cans are serious poolside drinking material and definitely give today’s current reigning wine-tail, Frosé, a run for its money.